optimajet/WorkflowEngineApi.NET/README.md

 The tests also use an automatically generated client, so significant changes in the API specification will break the application's build and help understand where backward compatibility is violated and where tests need to be modified.

-#### Excluding Providers
+#### Providers

-By default, testing is conducted for MS SQL Server, but the tests support all data providers supported by Workflow
+By default, testing is conducted for all data providers supported by Workflow Engine:
-Engine:

 - `Mongo`: MongoDB
 - `Mssql`: Microsoft SQL Server